tytydraco/yessleep/out/Death_row_just_got_a_new_inmate_Something_is_off_about_him_.md

 “W-what did you do to him?”

 “I did him justice.
-I can promise you Mr Aldin, he did not suffer greatly.”
+I can promise you Mr Aldin, he did not suffer greatly.
+The man was guilty of infidelity toward his beautiful wife.”

 “You're crazy, Silas.”
 I said.
 “I'll be glad to see you go.”